7 Day Tours from Hobart that show you the best of Tasmania in a Single Day

 Written by Tara

 I'm a Chinese speaking, semi-retired ex Australian Diplomat reinvented as a renewable energy and climate change advisor to governments in the 2000s.
-I now live in rural Tasmania and love it here, spending all my spare time exploring and adventuring this gift of an island with my partner.
+I live in rural Tasmania and love it here.
+I spend all my spare time hiking, eating, drinking, adventuring & road tripping around Tasmanian with my partner.
 And sometimes my 2 Hungarian Vizslas come along too!

 25 Mar, 2025